 Believe God has a plan to give us hope and a future

 Believe dead things are brought to life by the resurrection power of Christ

 I believe, but…

 Where are you Lord?

 I believe, but Jesus hasn’t shown up to rescue me yet.
 Meanwhile, I’m over here doing chest compressions and counting breaths in a futile effort to bring dead things to life.
 Can somebody bring the crash cart please?
 I’ve squeezed more than a few Ambu bags and watched life-giving oxygen bring cyanotic newborns to life.
-Unfortunately, I’ve also stood helpless in the corner of the emergency room while a lifeless body never responded to vigorous pumping on the chest.
-Might I add, I’ve watched life slip away while families knelt on the cold, tile floor and cried out to the Lord.
+Unfortunately, I’ve also stood helpless in the corner of the emergency room while a lifeless body never responded to pumping the chest.
+I’ve seen life slip away while families knelt on the cold, tile floor and cried out to the Lord.